tekmarglobal/dart-api-client/docs/AffiliateApi.md

 <a name="apiaffiliategetsharelinkpost"></a>
 # **ApiAffiliateGetShareLinkPost**
-> string ApiAffiliateGetShareLinkPost (AffiliateServiceLinkRequest body = null)
+> string ApiAffiliateGetShareLinkPost (AffiliateServiceLinkRequest affiliateServiceLinkRequest = null)